Brandon Hill Residents Assocation:|

-Members particularly wanted all residents' attention drawn to the page of this website which contains useful and practical information.
+The meeting wished to draw everone's attention to the page of this website which contains useful and practical information.

 This website contains general information about the work of Association and occasional news when there is something important to communicate.
 For day-to-day news and activities please see our Facebook page, Brandon Hill Residents Association.

 Queens Parade, Brandon Steep and York Place are a charming group of Georgian streets bordering Brandon Hill Park, in BS1, Central Bristol.

 It is a conservation area and most of the houses are Grade II listed.